Chart Color Schemes

 Wahroonga (West) - Waitara lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Wahroonga (West) - Waitara's population is around 12,585 as of Nov 2025.
-This reflects an increase of 708 people since the 2021 Census, which reported a population of 11,877 people.
-The change is inferred from the estimated resident population of 12,513 from the ABS as of June 2024 and an additional 165 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,964 persons per square kilometer.
-Wahroonga (West) - Waitara's growth rate of 6.0% since the 2021 census exceeded both the SA3 area (4.3%) and the SA4 region.
-Population growth was primarily driven by overseas migration.
+Wahroonga (West) - Waitara's population is 12,590 as of November 2025.
+This figure reflects a growth of 713 people since the 2021 Census, which reported a population of 11,877.
+The increase is inferred from ABS data showing an estimated resident population of 12,513 in June 2024 and an additional 165 validated new addresses since the Census date.
+This results in a population density ratio of 5,966 persons per square kilometer, placing it in the top 10% nationally according to AreaSearch.
+The area's growth rate of 6.0% since the 2021 census exceeds the SA4 region's rate of 5.7%.
+Overseas migration was the primary driver of population growth during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to expand by 2,705 persons, reflecting an increase of 20.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is projected to expand by 2,705 persons, reflecting an increase of 20.9% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population